 \section{Fields and action}

-The spacetime manifold \eqref{eq:M4} of the previous section is now equipped with a metric $g_{\mu\nu}(X)$, whose dynamics is taken to be governed by the standard Einstein--Hilbert action~\cite{Wald1984}.
-In addition, there is a scalar field $\Omega(X)\in SO(3)$, with self-interactions governed by a Skyrme term in the action~\cite{Skyrme1961} and by another term~\cite{PottingerRathske1986} whose coupling constant $\gamma$ is taken to be nonnegative, allowing for negative energy-density contributions.
+The spacetime manifold \eqref{eq:M4} of the previous section is now equipped with a metric $g_{\mu\nu}(X)$, whose dynamics are governed by the standard Einstein--Hilbert action~\cite{Wald1984}.
+In addition, there is a scalar field $\Omega(X)\in SO(3)$, with self-interactions determined by a quartic Skyrme term in the matter action~\cite{Skyrme1961} and by another quartic term~\cite{PottingerRathske1986} whose coupling constant $\gamma$ is taken to be non-negative, allowing for negative energy-density contributions.

-Specifically, the combined action of the pure-gravity sector, labeled `grav,' and the matter sector, labeled `mat,' is given by ($c=\hbar=1$) \bsubeqs with Lagrange densities
+Specifically, the combined action of the pure-gravity sector, labeled ``grav,'' and the matter sector, labeled ``mat,'' is given by ($c=\hbar=1$) \bsubeqs with Lagrange densities

-in terms of the Ricci curvature scalar $R$ and
+\esubeqs in terms of the Ricci curvature scalar $R$ and